eo4geocourses/metadata_scraper/documentation/documentation.md

 ## Cronjob
 The run_scraper_comit_log.sh file should be ran periodically (nightly or weekly).
 This should be accomplished via a cronjob, with the following settings (for nightly):
 0 3 * * * /absloutePathtoBash /abolutePathTorepo/run_scraper_commit_log.sh

+## Instructions to add a new Course
+1. Add link to hosted (GitHub Pages) presentation to repo_links.txt
+2. Upload representative picture in .png file format at via SFTP at the server in the folder 'banner'.
+File name must be identical to repository name of course.
+3. Check the next day if the scraper worked, alternatively manually run the scaper by running the shell file with bash.